7 Major Differences between English and Chinese

 4. Passive & Active Voice

 In English, the passive voice is very commonly used.
-Unlike English, Chinese usually uses the active voice.
+Unlike English, Chinese usually uses an active voice.

 There are ways to show the passive tense in Chinese, and there are more specific words you would use to show that.
 So let’s take a look at some examples of the active voice in Chinese that translates to the English passive voice: